Hidden Secrets of Taj Mahal

 The fight raged on for the subsequent two years, and Shah Jahan also prevailed in this instance.
 But before he could rejoice in his success, he received some very upsetting news.
 Mumtaz Mahal was unwell while giving birth to their 14th child, and on June 17, 1631, she passed away.
 The Mughal Empire as a whole fell into grief.

 This information struck Shah Jahan like an arrow, shattering his entire existence.
-Mumtaj Mahal, Shah Jahan’s first love and most cherished spouse had passed away.
+Mumtaz Mahal, Shah Jahan’s first love and most cherished spouse had passed away.
 It’s been said that Shah Jahan’s darkness was brought on by this tragedy.
 He went without food for the next eight days, and he abstained from using perfume and listening to music for the following two years.

 Construction of the Taj Mahal